 Internal: business plan or business model?

-Among the tools to business model is a framework (usually a one-page) that allows you to understand how your business works from several perspectives.on to understand your business, a is one of the most effective.
-Indeed, the
+Indeed, the business model is a framework (usually a one-page) that allows you to understand how your business works from several perspectives.

 - FourWeekMBA Busines Model